Painesville station: Railroad museum

 The disused station building was sold in September 1993 was purchased from Conrail by a Pittsburgh, Pennsylvania-based developer that had developed other properties in Painesville and northeast Ohio.
 The interior of the building was emptied and stripped down to the exterior walls; railroad memorabilia and other antiques such as the stationmaster's chair dating to the mid-1800s as well as a set of rare electrical insulators were preserved by the developer.
 Two years later the developer reconsidered the project to develop the station into retail shops and a restaurant.
 Instead, he sought to have the property transferred to a nonprofit organization to preserve and operate the station as a railroad museum.
 The Western Reserve Railroad Association was formed in mid-1997 and, by August 30, 1997, began to the process of renovating and restoring the station from years of neglect.
 The organization took ownership of the station building and property on November 12, 1997, as well as receiving a $50,000 grant from the developer and an additional $155,000 grant from Lake County.

 For one day, the Painesville station saw a return of passenger train service on November 13, 1997.
 As part of a demonstration sponsored by Laketran and the Greater Cleveland Regional Transit Authority, locomotives from Amtrak and bilevel cars from Caltrain operated as a mock-commuter service from Cleveland Lakefront Station to Painesville and Madison.
 The demonstration operated the previous day from downtown Cleveland to Lorain.

-The museum received a former Baltimore and Ohio Railroad caboose donated by Lubrizol in June 2000; it was destroyed by arson on March 19, 2006.
+The museum received a former Baltimore and Ohio Railroad caboose donated by Lubrizol in June 2000; it was severely damaged by arson on March 19, 2006.

+After an intensive three-year renovation of the interior, the station was opened to the public as a railroad museum in May 2017 with a ribbon-cutting ceremony on May 12.